Adm-2005/HealthVault/README.md

 # HEALTH VAULT

 ## About Health Vault
 Health Vault is a web application designed to empower individuals in managing their health records seamlessly.
-Built on the synergy of Django REST Framework and React JS, our platform provides a secure space for patients to register, upload, share and manage their medical records.
+Built on Django framework our platform provides a secure space for patients to register, upload, share and manage their medical records.

 ## Vision
 We envision a healthcare ecosystem where individuals have easy access to their health information, fostering informed decisions and streamlined interactions with healthcare providers.